Pseudoreality/Roblox-Identities/Capabilities/05 - NotAccessible.md

 - **Index:** 5

 ## Notes
 - It should be considered strange if a member recieves this security on both read and write.
 In these cases, they usually have `NotScriptable` paired with it.
-Below is a list of said strange members as of v710:
+Below is a list of said strange members as of v719:
 	- `RomarkRbxAnalyticsService`
-	- `NetworkSettings.InboundNetworkLossPercent (NotScriptable)`
-	- `NetworkSettings.InboundNetworkMaxDelayMs (NotScriptable)`
-	- `NetworkSettings.InboundNetworkMinDelayMs (NotScriptable)`
-	- `NetworkSettings.NetworkEmulationEnabled (NotScriptable)`
 	- `NetworkSettings.OpenCertManagerDialog (NotScriptable)`
-    - `NetworkSettings.OutboundNetworkLossPercent (NotScriptable)`
-    - `NetworkSettings.OutboundNetworkMaxDelayMs (NotScriptable)`
-    - `NetworkSettings.OutboundNetworkMinDelayMs (NotScriptable)`